Drzhivago264/Inference_Portal/README.md

 First of all, for start using django-inference-portal, you must download it using git

     git clone https://github.com/Drzhivago264/Inference_Portal.git

+Before install dependencies, you need to install Postgres, and create a table named professorparakeet.

+    sudo apt install postgresql postgresql-contrib
+    sudo apt-get install libpq-dev

+    sudo -i -u postgres #postgress is the default user when install postgres createdb professorparakeet
+    psql
+    \password
+    #create a password for postgres user

+    sudo systemctl start postgresql.service
+    python manage.py migrate
+    python manage.py loaddata dbbackup.json

+    #if you want to enable postgres on start up use this command
+    sudo systemctl enable postgresql

+You also need to install NPM and Node.js for the frontend.

+    sudo apt install nodejs
+    sudo apt install npm

 Next you must install dependencies: